bernie-g/geckolib-docs/docs/3.0.0/index.md

-!!! warning
-    GeckoLib 3.0.0 is currently in beta.
-It is currently only available on Forge 1.15.2, 1.16.4, and Fabric 1.16.4.
-We are in the process of backporting to 1.12.

 # Installation
 ## Installing the Library
 To install the actual geckolib forge library, insert this dependency snippet into your build.gradle.